Enhancing Computational Fluid Dynamics with Machine Learning: Improving turbulence models

 In certain applications, for instance those involving atmospheric boundary layers (ABLs), the Reynolds number is several orders of magnitude larger than those of most studies based on turbulence models or wind-tunnel experiments~\cite{hutchins}.
 The mean flow in the inertial sublayer has been widely studied in the ABL community, and it is known that in neutral conditions it can be described by a logarithmic law~\cite{log}.
 The logarithmic description of the inertial sublayer led to the use of wall models, which replace the region very close to the wall with a model defining a surface shear stress matching the logarithmic behavior.
 This is the cornerstone of most atmospheric models, which avoid resolving the computationally expensive scales close to the wall.
 One example is the work by Giometto~{\it et al.}~\cite{giometto}, who studied a real urban geometry, adopting the LES model by Bou-Zeid~{\it et al.}~\cite{bou_zeid} and the Moeng model~\cite{moeng} for the wall boundary condition.
-Data-driven approaches have been developed to dynamically set this off-wall boundary condition based on information from the outer region.
+It is possible to use data-driven approaches to develop mappings between the information in the outer region (which is resolved) and a suitable off-wall boundary condition (so the near-wall region does not need to be resolved).
 For instance, it is possible to exploit properties of the logarithmic layer and rescale the flow in the outer region to set the off-wall boundary condition in turbulent channels~\cite{mizuno_jimenez,gmayoral}.
-This may also be accomplished via transfer functions in spectral space~\cite{sasaki}, convolutional neural networks~\cite{ari_etmm}, or modelling the temporal dynamics of the near-wall region via deep neural networks~\cite{milano_koumoutsakos}.
-Another promising approach based on deep learning was tested in channel flow by Moriya~{\it et al.}~\cite{moriya}.
+This may also be accomplished via transfer functions in spectral space~\cite{sasaki}, convolutional neural networks~\cite{ari_etmm}, or modeling the temporal dynamics of the near-wall region via deep neural networks~\cite{milano_koumoutsakos}.
+Other promising approaches based on deep learning are the one by Moriya~{\it et al.}~\cite{moriya}, based on defining a virtual velocity, and the reinforcement-learning technique by Bae~and~Koumoutsakos~\cite{bae_koumoutsakos}.
 Defining off-wall boundary conditions with machine learning is a challenging yet promising area of research.